Quay Arts, redesign of booking system

 Created Value Proposition Canvas and mapped user stories (e.g. “As a visitor with free time, I want to see events quickly”).

-• Ran open card sorting → reorganized site into a simpler menu (< 7 items).
+• Ran open card sorting with 2 group of users → reorganized site into a simpler menu (< 7 items).

 • Built new Information Architecture and main user flows (focus on event booking).